ConnorWiseman/cannibalism/README.md

 __A:__ In theory?
 Yes.
 In practice?
 Absolutely no idea.

 __Q:__ _Is Cannibalism compatible with \<older version> of Dwarf Fortress?_ <br />
-__A:__ Dwarf Fortress 0.43.05 and DFHack 0.43.05-r3 are the oldest versions with that Cannibalism has been confirmed to work with.
+__A:__ Dwarf Fortress 0.43.05 and DFHack 0.43.05-r3 are the oldest versions that Cannibalism has been confirmed to work with.
 Feel free to [fork the project](https://github.com/ConnorWiseman/cannibalism/tree/master#fork-destination-box) and modify it to suit your needs.

 __Q:__ _Will Cannibalism support newer versions of Dwarf Fortress?_ <br />
 __A:__ Yes, with one caveat.
 As Tarn Adams patches whatever oddness caused civilized races to stop butchering their own dead, the dependency on DFHack may be dropped entirely.